Awards

 Every year, BCEN shines a national spotlight on exemplary nurses and organizations who are committed to specialty certification and excellence in emergency nursing and who promote and advance the value of board certification.

-• BCEN’s Distinguished Awards recognize one nurse exemplifying excellence in each of the following emergency nursing specialties: emergency (CEN®), pediatric emergency (CPEN®), flight (CFRN®), critical care ground transport (CTRN®), trauma (TCRN®), and burn (CBRN).
-Nominations for the 2025 award cycle are now closed.
+• BCEN’s Distinguished Awards recognize one nurse exemplifying excellence in each of the following emergency nursing specialties: emergency (CEN®), pediatric emergency (CPEN®), flight (CFRN®), critical care ground transport (CTRN®), trauma (TCRN®), and burn (CBRN®).
+Nominations for the 2026 award cycle are now closed.

 • BCEN’s National Certification Champion Award recognizes organizations in three categories: Small Healthcare Facility, Large Healthcare Facility, and Healthcare System.
-Nominations for the 2025 award cycle are now closed.
+Nominations for the 2026 award cycle will open Friday, May 15. 📅 Add to Calendar

 Help us recognize excellence, achievement and impact in emergency nursing certification.
 Nominate a colleague, nominate yourself, or nominate your workplace!